michael-lang/sample-ng2-mvc/README.md

 4. `GenericSearchResultsComponent<T>`
 Only responsible for receiving the results data via a binding and emitting when an item is clicked.
 5. `GenericSearchComponent<C, T>`
+Coordinates the seach form criteria and the results.
-contains the controller logic to call the rest search service and pass the results down to the search results component.
+It contains the controller logic to call the rest search service and pass the results down to the search results component.
 It also subscribes to a result click and passes the emit onto a parent component to decide what to do with it (such as open it in a new tab).
 6. `TabsetGenericPageComponent<T>`
 All the coordination required to have a tabbed interface